Jake66Martin/password-generator/README.md

 https://jake66martin.github.io/password-generator/

 ## Description
+(Starter code for html/css/java was used from the coding bootcamp class.
+I worked upon the code for javascript).
 This is my automatic password bot 3000.
 It can be used to generate random passwords following certain criteria.
 It must contain 8 to 128 characters, and the user has the choice whether or not they want to include lower- case characters, uppercase characters, numericals, or special characters.
 I made sure to include edge cases